Etenil/mkjl/README.md

 Bugs
 ====

-- t_debian7 needs to be prompted Yes manually
+- t_debian7 requires you to answer 'Yes' at the prompt
 - openssh-server does not working on t_debian7.
 This is an debian Wheezy issue and probably won't be fixed.
 Use t_debian8 instead

 TODO